How to Send a Video Through Email | 2022 Updated Guide

 Consider linking out to a landing page where users can watch the video and take action at the same time.
 Here’s a real example from the team at Design Pickle that shows how to absolutely nail cold prospecting with email!
 Click on the image to play it...

-Send 50 video emails free every month with Bonjoro
+Send 50 video emails free with Bonjoro

 Sending videos out through email is a great way to increase engagement and build relationships straight from the inbox.
 Bonjoro users can email videos from their account, no messing with YouTube or Photoshop required.
-The free forever plan even includes 50 videos that reset every month.

 Sign up for a free account to see for yourself.